Our growing timeline

 Whilst in Washington, Mehra also met with experts of the USIP (United States Institute of Peace) to compare notes and get feedback from this important institution (established by the American Congress in 1984).
 USIP is an organization devoted to the nonviolent prevention and mitigation of conflicts.

 Being in the USA was also an opportunity to catch up with different representatives of B8 of Hope grantees such as Micah Hendler, founder of the Jerusalem Youth Chorus, Stephen Stern, CEO of the American Friends of Taghyeer Movement, Carolyn Mays, newest director of New Story Leadership and several of its board members – Greg Robinson, Liane Dorsey and Joyce Schwarz, as well as with Diana Kutlow from Hands of Peace.
 All these organizations either work closely with B8 of Hope or are part of the pool supported by us.
-Meeting them on a regular basis and keeping a close collaborative approach is very important to us, so that we are able to assist when these organizations are met with challenges.
+Meeting them on a regular basis and keeping a close collaborative approach is especially important to us, so that we can assist when these organizations when they are met with challenges.

-This winter, we welcomed a new intern : Orson Ophir, 17.
+This winter, we welcomed a new intern Orson Ophir, 17.
 Orson is a Year 12 student at the International School of Geneva.
-Definitely our youngest intern ever!
+He is our youngest intern ever!
 In 2020, he participated in the Philanthropic Adventures workshop exploring B8 of Hope’s work.
 He was an attentive and motivated participant.
-His interest for the Middle East combined with his skills in graphic design made him eligible for our internship program!
-He is working under the supervision of Chrystelle Thiébaud – our admin, special projects and internship program manager.
-While learning about B8 of Hope and the role of narratives and storytelling in conflict resolution, Orson is working on the graphic design of our next street exhibit of Mid East Storytellers.
-Stay tuned and come and see the results at Promenade Saint-Antoine in the old town from June 1st to June 17th.
+His interest in the Middle East combined with his skills in graphic design made him eligible for our internship program!
+He is working under the supervision of Chrystelle Thiébaud – our admin, special projects, and internship program manager.
+While learning about B8 of Hope as well as the role of narratives and storytelling in conflict resolution, Orson is working on the graphic design of our next street exhibit of Mid East Storytellers.
+Stay tuned and come take a look at the results at Promenade Saint-Antoine in the old town from June 1st to June 17th.

 At the end of March, one of our generous supporters hosted Ali Abu Awad, prominent Palestinian activist of non-violence, in Switzerland.
-Ali, who is the founder of Taghyeer Movement had the opportunity to stay in a peaceful surrounding – isolated from the conflict as to work intensively on his manifesto: a document which will gather all of his thoughts on non-violence and conflict resolution.
+Ali, who is the founder of Taghyeer Movement, had the opportunity to stay in a peaceful surrounding.
+Isolated from the conflict, he could work intensively on his manifesto: a document which will gather all his thoughts on non-violence and conflict resolution.

 We are extremely grateful to our donor for giving this incredible opportunity to Ali.
-We believe that taking a step back from one’s daily activism to put ideas on paper (so that they can be spread further away) is an important step to scale ones’ activism.
+We believe that taking a step back from one’s daily activism to put ideas on paper (so that they can be spread further away) is a major step to scale ones’ activism.
 We are therefore looking forward to the rippling effect of this manifesto.

-We are also happy that we could have some of Ali’s time in Geneva, for him to have conversations with some of B8 of Hope’s board members as well as some of the Geneva based members of our B8 of Hope Next Gen youth group.
+We are also happy that we could have some of Ali’s time while he was in Geneva, for him to have conversations with some of B8 of Hope’s board members as well as some of the Geneva based members of our B8 of Hope Next Gen youth group.

 February 2022 marks our sixth year in existence.